-Most importantly, 2,215 (of the 2,523) planned local development committees are now established or revitalized (up from 745 by end 2021).
-This effort, at scale and inclusive, including with quotas for women representation, has allowed the production and validation of already 632 validated natural resource management plans (or simple land-use planning plans) whose purpose is to orient, in a sustainable and inclusive manner, agricultural, wood-energy, forestry and conservation activities.
+Most importantly, 2,179 (of the 2,523) planned local development committees are now established or revitalized (up from 745 by end 2021).
+This effort, at scale and inclusive, including with quotas for women representation, has allowed the production and validation of already 643 validated natural resource management plans (or simple land-use planning plans) whose purpose is to orient, in a sustainable and inclusive manner, agricultural, wood-energy, forestry and conservation activities.
 Because they were elaborated in a participatory manner by CLDs, these local-level plans can orient and guide practices that date back millennia.

-A total of 663 simple land use plans have been elaborated and validated since the start of the integrated projects
+A total of 643 simple land use plans have been elaborated and validated since the start of the integrated projects

-PIREDD Province Areas under simple land use plans
+PIREDD Province Number of simple land use plans 78

 Equateur Equateur 6

 Kwilu Kwilu 62

 Maniema Maniema 3

 Maï-Ndombe Maï-Ndombe 480

 Mongala Mongala 8

-Orientale Tshopo/Bas Uele 91
+Orientale Tshopo/Bas Uele 71

 Sud Ubangi Sud Ubangi 13

-663
+Total 643

-Figure 24: DRC terroirs with validated simple land-use plans
+Figure 26: DRC terroirs with validated simple land-use plans

-&lt;sup>73 Available figures did not allow to calculate the amount disbursed cumulatively by all projects on this outcome
+77 Available figures did not allow to calculate the amount disbursed cumulatively by all projects on this outcome.

-Marked with an asterix when validated
+78 Marked with an asterix when validated.